mathiasHillmann/php-ide/README.md

 ## Requirements

-PHP installed and included in PATH.
+PHP 5.6+ installed and included in PATH.

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

 This extension contributes the following settings: